 While size does ultimately matter, other factors like base width, projection, and fill type will also influence the way your breast augmentation results look in the end.

 If you are planning a breast augmentation in Houston, you probably have loads of questions about how to determine the best size for you.
+You might be wondering “what size implants should I get?”
 Below, we’ll take a look at the top considerations to make regarding implant size.

 What Breast Implant Size Should You Get?